-MLB Trades: Marlins reportedly send defensive whiz Adeiny Hechavarria to Rays
+MLB Trades: Marlins send defensive whiz Adeiny Hechavarria to Rays

 The Marlins get salary relief and two prospects while the Rays appear to be buyers

 The Tampa Bay Rays and Miami Marlins have agreed to a trade, according to multiple reports, that seems to signal the different directions the two Florida franchises are set to take in the next five weeks.
-Good defensive shortstop Adeiny Hechavarria has been sent along with his full salary to the Rays in exchange for minor-leaguers Braxton Lee and Ethan Clark, according to Clark Spencer of the Miami Herald.
+Good defensive shortstop Adeiny Hechavarria has been sent along with his full salary to the Rays in exchange for minor-leaguers Braxton Lee and Ethan Clark, both teams announced.

 So it appears the Marlins are sellers and the Rays are buyers.